Benizao1980/ICassigner/README.md

 - override expert-curated IC labels
 - use MLST to drive assignment
 - attempt to classify borderline or recombinant isolates

+`ICassigner` requires a seed set of previously labelled international clones and does not attempt de novo IC discovery.
+Extension to reference-panel–based or MLST-seeded workflows is left for future development.

 ---